-- No-Touch Delivery: Eyeglasses and contact lenses will be left in a “Dropbox” for patients to pick-up without coming into the office (patients will call or text from the parking lot to let us know they are here).
+- No-Touch Delivery: Eyeglasses and contact lenses can [If Desired] be left in a “Dropbox” for patients to pick-up without coming into the office (patients will call or text from the parking lot to let us know they are here).

 - Excellence: We are not compromising on our standards of excellence and quality during this time – we will utilize the latest technology and provide the very best examination.

 - Time: We are attempting to limit the amount of time a patient is in any one place/room to 15 minutes maximum – this will mean that you may sense that we are a little less “social” or “talkative” than usual – we regret that consequence, but look forward to catching up once things “open up” even more.

 It is our hope that these days of uncertainty will draw us toward a steady, thoughtful, caring and reasoned approach to our fragile natures and our approach to the communities we live within.
 While it is not a time to ‘panic’ – we can play a part in reducing the severity and impact of this disease on the most vulnerable among us.